 As a global business, we are exposed to currency exchange rate risk.
 Substantially all of our revenue is transacted in U.S. dollars, however, a portion of our operating expenditures are incurred outside of the United States and are denominated in foreign currencies, making them subject to fluctuations in foreign currency exchange rates.
-We enter into foreign currency derivative contracts with maturities of 15 months or less, which we designate as cash flow hedges, to manage the foreign currency exchange rate risk associated with these expenditures.
+We enter into foreign currency derivative contracts with maturities of 16 months or less, which we designate as cash flow hedges, to manage the foreign currency exchange rate risk associated with these expenditures.

-As of April 30, 2021 and July 31, 2020, the total notional amount of our outstanding foreign currency forward contracts was \$186.8 million and \$443.6 million, respectively.
+As of April 30, 2022 and July 31, 2021, the total notional amount of our outstanding foreign currency forward contracts including designated and non-designated derivative instruments was \$886.7 million and \$531.9 million, respectively.
 Refer to Note 3.
-Fair Value Measurements for the fair value of our derivative instruments as reported on our condensed consolidated balance sheets as of April 30, 2021.
+Fair Value Measurements for the fair value of our foreign currency derivative instruments as reported on our condensed consolidated balance sheets as of April 30, 2022 and July 31, 2021.

-During the three and nine months ended April 30, 2021 and 2020, both unrealized gains and losses recognized in AOCI related to our cash flow hedges and amounts reclassified into earnings were not material.
-Unrealized gains and losses in AOCI related to our cash flow hedges as of April 30, 2021 and 2020 were not material.
+During the three and nine months ended April 30, 2022 and 2021, both unrealized gains and losses recognized in accumulated other comprehensive income (loss) ("AOCI") related to our cash flow hedges and amounts reclassified into earnings were not material.
+Unrealized gains and losses in AOCI related to our cash flow hedges as of April 30, 2022 and July 31, 2021 were not material.

-7. Acquisitions
+7. Acquisition